RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Registration Authorities

-The registration authorities (RAs) collect and verify each subscriber's identity and information that is to be entered into the subscriber's public key certificate.
+The registration authorities (RAs) collect and verify each subscriber’s identity and information that is to be entered into the subscriber’s public key certificate.
 The RA performs its function in accordance with a CPS approved by the FPKIPA.
 The RA is responsible for:

   - Control over the registration process

   - The identification and authentication process.

 ### Trusted Agents